the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 because of Herodias, the wife of his brother Philip, whom he had married.
 John had been telling Herod, "You are not allowed to have your brother's wife.".
-Herodias was angry at him and wanted to kill him, but could not, since Herod was afraid of John, knowing that he was a good man who was close to God.
+Herodias was angry at him and wanted to kill him, but could not, since Herod was afraid of John, knowing that he was a special man who was close to God.
 He was thrown back by the things that John said, but he liked to listen to him.
 But then one day, Herod was partying because of the day he was born, and he held a dinner for the higher-ups and the great soldiers and the important people of Galilee.